Calebkillom/Printf/README.md

-This is a function that produces output according to a format
+ A function that produces output according to a format